 The ride from Les Eyzies takes you through Montignac where along the way is the famous Lascaux and Lascaux II grottos.
 In Sarlat, medieval town, you have a variety of sites and great ambiance typical of the Perigord.

 Day 6: Around Vitrac (Cycling 37 km / 23 miles)

 You can visit the grottos of Cougnac and then you come to the Dordogne River Valley where you start to discover many of the area chateaux.
 You will have time to visit the Chateau and fortified village of Domme overlooking the river.
 La Roque Gageac is an old river port pressed against the cliffside.

 Day 7: Vitrac – Souillac (Cycling 32 km / 20 miles)

 Returning now to the starting point, you will follow the Dordogne River and along the way pass the chateaux of Veyrignac and Fenelon.
 Return to same hotel as first night with dinner again.

 Day 8: Souillac

-Your cycling trip in Loire Valley is unfortunately finished but you will bring back home a complete range of great souvenirs…
+Your cycling trip is unfortunately finished but you will bring back home a complete range of great souvenirs…